NREL/BuildingMOTIF/_sources/reference/developer_documentation.md

 ```
 API will run on localhost:5000

-### Using Postgres

-**In Development**: While we find SQLite much easier to use for development, there are reasons to use Postgres as the backend database for BuildingMOTIF during development.
-We recommend use of the `psycopg2-binary` package for interacting with Postgres for development. *This will be installed automatically as part of installing development dependencies.
-Make sure you use `poetry install --with dev`*.

-**In Production**: To use Postgres as the backend database in a production deployment, we recommend installation of BuildingMOTIF with the `postgres` feature (`pip install BuildingMOTIF[postgres]`).
-This will install the `psycopg2` library  which is [recommended over `psycopg2-binary` for production settings](https://pypi.org/project/psycopg2-binary/).
-If you are using BuildingMOTIF as a dependency in another project, make sure to include the `postgres` feature; for example, to add BuildingMOTIF to a [Poetry-based](https://python-poetry.org) project, use `poetry add BuildingMOTIF[postgres]`.

 ## Continuous Integration

 The CI process for developers' local clones and the remote repository should be the same for reproduceability, i.e. the commands in the following files should be the same (with *slight* differences).